Advertisement

 2006

-The rule was rescinded for 2006 and Ferrari were back on form.
+The tyre rules were changed back for 2006 and Ferrari were back on form.
 But Schumacher faced a tough rival in the shape of new world champion Fernando Alonso.

 This was as closely-matched a championship battle as has ever been fought.
 While Alonso managed four wins on the trot Schumacher hit back with a hat-trick of victories in the middle of the season.

 It brought out the best and worst in Schumacher once again.
-His final victory in the rain Shanghai was up there with his very best – but parking his car during qualifying at Monaco to try to have the session stopped while he was on pole position was a crass stunt that fooled no-one – even the stewards couldn’t let it go unpunished.
+His final victory in the rain Shanghai was up there with his very best – but parking his car during qualifying at Monaco to try to have the session stopped while he was on pole position was a crass stunt that fooled no-one – even the stewards couldn’t let that one go unpunished, sending Schumacher to the back of the grid.

-But at a crucial point Ferrari’s usually exceptional reliability – which had been the bedrock of so much of their success – failed them.
-Schumacher’s engine blew while he was leading from Alonso at Japan.
-Schumacher narrowly lost the championship but signed off with a majestic drive against the odds to finish fourth at Interlagos after a puncture.
-It was a fitting end to a great career.
+He narrowly lost the championship but signed off with a majestic drive against the odds to finish fourth at Interlagos after a puncture.
+It seemed a fitting conclusion to a great career – but it turned out this was not the end.

 Mercedes